Please ensure Javascript is enabled for purposes of website accessibility

 The percentage of salary paid and the length of time benefits are provided varies based on whether the surviving family member is a spouse, child, parent, or sibling of the deceased worker and how many children the injured employee has.
 Typically, a surviving spouse receives 51 percent of the worker’s average weekly wage until he or she remarries, plus two years of death benefits after re-marriage.

 Children are eligible to receive workers’ compensation death benefits until the age of 18 for a deceased parent due to a workplace injury.
-There are circumstances in which a dependent child may be entitled to receive benefits beyond the age of 18.
+There are circumstances in which a dependent child may be entitled to receive benefits beyond 18.
 For example, if a child is enrolled full-time in a university, college, or trade school, benefits may continue until the child is 23 years old.
 If a child is dependent on the late employee due to a disability, benefits may continue for as long as the disability exists.

-If the late worker does not leave behind a widow or widower, or any surviving children, other family members may receive death benefits from the Pennsylvania workers’ compensation system.
-A parent who was partially dependent may be eligible to receive up to 32 percent of the worker’s wages and fully dependent parents may receive up to 52 percent of the prior weekly wages.
+If the late worker does not leave behind a widow or widower or any surviving children, other family members may receive death benefits from the Pennsylvania workers’ compensation system.
+A parent who was partially dependent may be eligible to receive up to 32 percent of the worker’s wages, and fully dependent parents may receive up to 52 percent of the prior weekly wages.
 If parents survive the deceased worker, siblings may also receive death benefits if they were partially or completely dependent on the late employee.

 To determine if you are eligible to collect death benefits when your family member died as a result of an accident on the job, contact the experienced Allentown workers’ compensation attorneys at Munley Law Personal Injury Attorneys.
 We can advise you of your rights and how to proceed in order to obtain the compensation you deserve.